Krishna has more to say about materially oriented scriptures and religion, though he just mentions the Vedas:

 Again, by “the Vedas” Krishna means the ritualistic portion of the Vedas, the karma-kanda in contrast to the Upanishads, the jnana-kanda, which embody the highest spiritual wisdom and vision ever set down by human beings.
 They are really two opposing poles, one external and material, the other internal and spiritual.
 The karma-kanda insists that ritual is the only way to spiritual attainment; the Upanishads affirm exactly the opposite.

 Krishna, continuing the theme of the previous verses, insists that however sacred the karma-kanda may claim its rituals to be, they really deal with nothing more than Prakriti, material nature, total involvement with which produces only ignorance and bondage culminating in rebirth.

 According to Sankhya philosophy, material energy behaves in three modes, or gunas (qualities).
-We will be considering them at length in chapter fourteen, which is entitled “The Yoga of Distinction Between the Three Gunas.”
+We will be considering them at length in Chapter Fourteen, which is entitled “The Yoga of the Division of the Three Gunas.”
 For now we need only think of them as three forms of material consciousness.
 Whereas the karma-kanda does nothing more than entangle its adherents in the three gunas, Krishna tells Arjuna that he must overcome the three gunas, that materiality must be transcended by entry into consciousness of the Self (Atman).
-But it is no easy matter, to be free from the bonds of matter.
+But it is no easy matter to be free from the bonds of matter.
 Rather, the gunas must be overcome.
-This entails a struggle, and not an easy one, either, for Krishna later says to him: “Maya, made up of the three gunas, is difficult to go beyond” (7:14).
+This entails a struggle, and not an easy one, either, for Krishna later says to him: “Truly, this maya of mine made of the gunas is difficult to go beyond” (7:14).

 The pairs of opposites